At the Historical Village of Hokkaido, you can experience Japan's pioneering days at this open-air architectural museum in Sapporo City.

 Experience Hokkaido history as it was during its reclamation period!

-The Historical Village of Hokkaido is the reconstruction of a town that was developed from when migrants from Honshu settled down here in Hokkaido during the early Meiji era till the start of the Showa period (i.e., 1868 to 1920).
+The Historical Village of Hokkaido is the reconstruction of a town developed from when migrants from Honshu settled down here in Hokkaido during the early Meiji era until the start of the Showa period (i.e., 1868 to 1920).

 Town area: The very same buildings featured in "Golden Kamuy"!

 The first stop at this interesting Hokkaido point of interest is the Town area, where various official buildings and shophouses are lined up.

 Many buildings featured in the manga Golden Kamuy, a Hokkaido history series set during the period when the Japanese central government intended to absorb Hokkaido (then known as Ezochi), are located here.

 Farm Village: See Hokkaido’s prized agricultural traditions and the roots of the old migrants

 The Farm Village is lined with buildings unique to Hokkaido, such as buildings belonging to colonizers and pioneers.
 Hokkaido is home to many people from different regions of Japan.
 As such, many of the buildings and houses here also reflect some of their homeland's unique architectural properties.

 Fishing Village Area: Impressions of the peak herring season that livened up the shores of Hokkaido

 During the era of Hokkaido's pioneering, herring fishing was Hokkaido's primary industry.
 This area is a faithful reproduction of the fishing industry along the coast of the Sea of Japan that prospered with the contributions of the herring fishing sector, complete with fishing equipment and boats to replicate the bustle of the period.